ideanetwork/install_ideanet_pkg/README.md

 Dan McLinden - Idea Networks, LLC
 2022-05-26

+### About Idea Networks

+Idea Networks helps communities address wicked problems and organizations pursue audacious goals with a state of the art methodology grounded in the science of networks.

+[Learn more: Idea
+Networks](https://ideanetworks.io/ "More information about Idea Networks, LLC")

 ### About concept mapping

 Concept mapping a method for crowd-sourcing the understanding of and/or